Multimodal AI

 AI understands the world through multiple data streams

 What happens on this timescale will have a sensitive dependence on the outcomes of the next few years of AI development.
 However, we can predict that more general advanced AI systems will use multiple data streams to understand the world around them, in much the same way as humans.
 These are not limited to the five senses: at 25 years, specialist AI systems use a different set of modalities, depending on their task.
-Multimodal deep learning also accelerates scientific enquiry by allowing the simultaneous analysis of vastly different kinds of data.
+Multimodal deep learning also accelerates scientific inquiry by allowing the simultaneous analysis of vastly different kinds of data.

 Multimodal AI - Anticipation Scores